 The dog had lost its collar in the park.

-It’sis a short form of it is or has:
+It’s is a short form of it is or it has:

 It’s a long way to San Diego.

-Remember that without the apostrophe its implies that something belongs to someone/thing.
-It’s is simply a contraction (shortened version) for it is.
+Remember that without the apostrophe, its implies that something belongs to someone or something.
+It’s is simply a contraction, or shortened version, of it is or it has.

 2. Who’s and Whose